dayiethan/CTDE_Diffusion/arm/lift/README.md

-# Handover
+# Lift

-This directory contains the implementation of a conditional diffusion model for multi-agent systems using the Centralized Training with Decentralized Execution (CTDE) paradigm.
+This directory contains the implementation of a conditional diffusion model for multi-agent systems using the Centralized Training with Decentralized Execution (CTDE) paradigm for the Robosuite two arm pot lift task.

 ## Subdirectories